The Best Audio Book Apps

 Scribd works through a monthly subscription model.
 For a set price, you have access to their full collection of audiobooks as well as e-books, articles, podcasts, and more.
 If you’ll be reading or listening to at least one book per month, Scribd is definitely the least expensive option.

-I’ve been using Scribd since August of 2019, and I’ve been really happy with it.
+I’ve been using Scribd since August of 2019, and I’ve been pretty happy with it.
 It has almost any book I want to read.
 Occasionally, really popular books have a waitlist, but I haven’t had this issue yet with any books I’ve added to my listening list.
-Scribd is my very favorite audiobook player!

 Overdrive / Libby